orospakr/stream-pump/README.md

   Node
 * `strtok` (https://github.com/pgriess/node-strtok)

+Both of those packages are available in NPM under the name given.

 NB.
 Node.js v0.4 doesn't realize that Pragma HTTP headers can be joined with commas.
 Add `case 'pragma':` to the switch statement in `IncomingMessage.prototype._addHeaderLine` in node's lib/http.js.
-I test to make sure that this issue is fixed in my test cases.
+The spec suite tests make sure that this issue is fixed.

-Both jasmine-node and strtok are available in NPM.

 Usage
 =====

-Run the test suite first, to ensure sanity:
+Run the test suite first, to increase confidence of sanity:

     $ ./specs.js